tedway/azure-docs/articles/iot-edge/tutorial-deploy-machine-learning.md

 Cloud resources:

 * A free-tier [IoT Hub](../iot-hub/iot-hub-create-through-portal.md) in Azure.
-* An Azure Machine Learning account.
-Follow the instructions in [Create Azure Machine Learning accounts and install Azure Machine Learning Workbench](../machine-learning/desktop-workbench/quickstart-installation.md).
+* An Azure Machine Learning workspace.
+Follow the instructions in [Quickstart: Get started with Azure Machine Learning service](../machine-learning/desktop-workbench/quickstart-installation.md).
 You do not need to install the workbench application for this tutorial.

 Development resources:

 * Model Management for Azure ML.
-To set up your environment and create an account, follow the instructions in [Model management setup](../machine-learning/desktop-workbench/deployment-setup-configuration.md).
+To set up your environment and create an account, follow the instructions in [Model management setup](../machine-learning/service/quickstart-get-started.md).
 During deployment setup, it is recommended to choose the local steps instead of cluster, where possible.

 ### Disable process identification